Getting the Most from the Mission Explorer

 This drop-down list contains one of:

-SearchingSearching involves the use of filters and search criteria.
-The Search (stations and systems) region contains a filter plus two additional and optional custom search criteria.
+SearchingSearching involves the use of filters and search options.
+The Quick Search region contains a list of options (such as "Fleet carrier Outfitting").

 Let's work with an example.

-Suppose we want to find all Ocellus Starports in high security systems with population > 10,000.
+Suppose we want to find all Starports with a minor faction state of Outbreak in with an Anarchy system government.

-To do this we would select the following Search Type, Custom search criteria and Filters.
+To do this we would select the following option:

 The results show the number of records found.
 Tip: Clicking on the column titles will sort the results.